 has lost none of its nimbleness or its freshness, and, erect in

-its restless and murmuring plume, gilded like a beautiful cloud
+its restless and murmuring plume which the sun gilds like a beautiful

-by the sun which it crosses in its ascent at each moment, or
+cloud, crossing it in its ascent at each moment, or

 rather, so immobile does it appear, at every point it seems to

-furiously discharge into the lake, like a ballast, of small
+furiously discharge into the lake, like a ballast, in small

 watery masses that drop down and carve out individual ripples,